clarklindev/microservices-stephengrider-with-node-and-react/README.md

   await request(app)
     .post('/api/users/signin')
     .send({
-      email:'test@test.com',
+      email: 'test@test.com',
-      password: 'asdasddfdgfgdgd'
+      password: 'asdasddfdgfgdgd',
     })
     .expect(400);
 });

-//- TODO: test cookie should be in header if correct credentials used to sign in it('fails when an email that does not exist is supplied', async ()=>{
+//- TODO: test cookie should be in header if correct credentials used to sign in it('fails when an email that does not exist is supplied', async () => {
   await request(app)
     .post('/api/users/signup')
     .send({
-      email:'test@test.com',
+      email: 'test@test.com',
-      password: 'password'
+      password: 'password',
     })
     .expect(201);